Actor/ Singer / Mover / Maker

 Inspired by a true story and featuring the Tony®-nominated score by Steve Martin and Edie Brickell, Broadway’s BRIGHT STAR tells a sweeping tale of love and redemption set against the rich backdrop of the American South in the 1920s and ’40s.
 When literary editor Alice Murphy meets a young soldier just home from World War II, he awakens her longing for the child she once lost.
 Haunted by their unique connection, Alice sets out on a journey to understand her past—and what she finds has the power to transform both of their lives.
 With beautiful melodies and powerfully moving characters, the story unfolds as a rich tapestry of deep emotion.
 An uplifting theatrical journey that holds you tightly in its grasp, BRIGHT STAR is as refreshingly genuine as it is daringly hopeful.

-June 6 - 23
+June 6 -23 - postponed

 Bright Star